dvangennip/Phototype/Readme.md

 Connecting is done via `sudo wifi connect nickname SSID`.
 The SSID is optional and, if omitted, is guessed from the nickname.

+## Bluetooth
+This is not used, so it can be disabled via the `bluetoothctl` tool.
+Use the command `power off` to reduce power usage.

 ## Getting and setting date and time
 Like every Debian distribution, get the time with just `date`.
 On boot, a RPi will attempt to use the network to set its date and time.
 When unavailable, it continues from the last known time.
 Setting is done as follows:
 	sudo date --set 1998-11-02